usnistgov/TIG-Stage/sp800-63a/sec4_ial.md

 #### 4.5.8.
 Security  Controls

-The CSP SHALL employ appropriately tailored security controls, to include control enhancements, from the High baseline of security controls defined in [SP 800-53](#SP800-53) or an equivalent federal (e.g., [FEDRAMP](#FEDRAMP)) or industry standard.
+The CSP SHALL employ appropriately tailored security controls, to include control enhancements, from the high baseline of security controls defined in [SP 800-53](#SP800-53) or an equivalent federal (e.g., [FEDRAMP](#FEDRAMP)) or industry standard.
+The CSP SHALL ensure that the minimum assurance-related controls for *high-impact* systems or equivalent are satisfied.

 ### <a name="enrollmentcode"></a> 4.6.
 Enrollment Code